-The government has introduced a new Lifetime ISA for adults under the age of 40.
-Individuals will be able to contribute up to £4,000 per year and receive a 25% bonus from the government.
-If £4.000 is invested, the investment limit for the other types of ISAs falls to £16,000.
-Funds. including the government bonus, can be used to buy a first home up to £450,000 at any time from 12 months after the first subscription. or can be withdrawn from age 60 completely tax-free.
+The Lifetime ISA for adults is available to those under the age of 40.
+Individuals are able to contribute up to $\pounds4,000$ per year and receive a 25% bonus from the government.
+If $\pounds4,000$ is invested, the investment limit for the other types of ISAs falls to $\pounds16,000$.
+Funds, including the government bonus, can be used to buy a first home up to $\pounds450,000$ at any time from 12 months after the first subscription or can be withdrawn from age 60 completely tax-free.